 - Responding to Demand Letters and Negotiating Mutually Beneficial Outcomes

 - Resolution of Copyright Infringement and Contract Dispute

-My client, a commercial photographer, was commissioned to take photographs for use on posters and coffee books.
-After reviewing the terms of the agreement, I determined that the contracting party had violated the terms of the agreement and had violated the photographer’s copyright by not providing proper attribution on the published photos.
-I quickly negotiated a resolution that addressed my client’s concerns.
+The client, a commercial photographer, was commissioned to take photographs for use on posters and coffee books.
+After reviewing the terms of the agreement, Ken determined that the contracting party had violated the terms of the agreement and had violated the photographer’s copyright by not providing proper attribution on the published photos.
+He quickly negotiated a resolution that addressed his client’s concerns.

 - YouTube Take Down Notices

-My client was a small international film company.
+Kunkle Trademark and Legal’s client was a small international film company.
 Many of its films were being posted without permission on YouTube.
-I submitted a series of take-down requests pursuant to the Digital Millennium Copyright Act and had the posts removed within a few days.
+Ken submitted a series of take-down requests pursuant to the Digital Millennium Copyright Act and had the posts removed within a few days.

 - Fair Use Opinion

-Producer of online videos was developing a new project and had developed a number of rough-cuts of the project.
-I reviewed the material and provided guidance on what material would be considered as fair-use, and what material would need need licensing to avoid potential litigation.
+The client, a producer of online videos, was working on a new project and had developed a number of rough-cuts for the project.
+Kunkle Trademark and Legal reviewed the material and provided guidance on what material would be considered as fair-use, and what material would need licensing to avoid potential litigation.